devantler/ksail/README.md

 - **[devantler/dotnet-age-cli](https://github.com/devantler/dotnet-age-cli)** - A library that embeds and provides an API for the Age CLI.
 - **[devantler/dotnet-flux-cli](https://github.com/devantler/dotnet-flux-cli)** - A library that embeds and provides an API for the Flux CLI.
+- **[devantler/dotnet-helm-cli](https://github.com/devantler/dotnet-helm-cli)** - A library that embeds and provides an API for the Helm CLI.
 - **[devantler/dotnet-k3d-cli](https://github.com/devantler/dotnet-k3d-cli)** - A library that embeds and provides an API for the K3d CLI.
 - **[devantler/dotnet-k9s-cli](https://github.com/devantler/dotnet-k9s-cli)** - A library that embeds and provides an API for the K9s CLI.
 - **[devantler/dotnet-kind-cli](https://github.com/devantler/dotnet-kind-cli)** - A library that embeds and provides an API for the Kind CLI.
 - **[devantler/dotnet-kubeconform-cli](https://github.com/devantler/dotnet-kubeconform-cli)** - A library that embeds and provides an API for the Kubeconform CLI.
+- **[devantler/dotnet-kubectl-cli](https://github.com/devantler/dotnet-kubectl-cli)** - A library that embeds and provides an API for the Kubectl CLI.
 - **[devantler/dotnet-kustomize-cli](https://github.com/devantler/dotnet-kustomize-cli)** - A library that embeds and provides an API for the Kustomize CLI.
 - **[devantler/dotnet-sops-cli](https://github.com/devantler/dotnet-sops-cli)** - A library that embeds and provides an API for the SOPS CLI.